343 Guilty Spark: Halo 2

 343 Guilty Spark makes a return in Halo 2.
 Following the destruction of Installation 04, Guilty Spark travels to a Forerunner gas-mining facility in the atmosphere of the gas-giant Threshold, which Installation 04 orbited.
 On it, he meets a Covenant Elite named Sesa 'Refumee and discloses the purpose of the Halo Array to him.
 Realizing that the "Great Journey" the Covenant Prophets speak of is the extermination of the entire galaxy, 'Refumee rebels against the Covenant.
 When the Arbiter is sent to kill the "Heretics", he is engaged by the Sentinels and encounters Guilty Spark, whom he refers to as the Oracle to the robot's chagrin.
 Once the Heretic leader is dead, the Brute Tartarus arrives and captures Guilty Spark.
 The Covenant Hierarchs use Guilty Spark to find out how to activate Delta Halo (Installation 05).
 With Delta Halo's Index secured, Tartarus and Guilty Spark take a captured Miranda Keyes — whom they need for activating the ring — to the ring's control room, where they are confronted by the Arbiter and his new ally, Avery Johnson.
-In the ensuing struggle, Keyes is able to stop the firing of Delta Halo, but Guilty Spark informs them that since the rings in the FHalo Array were unexpectedly shut off, failsafe protocols have begun and that all remaining rings can be activated remotely from a place called the Ark.
+In the ensuing struggle, Keyes is able to stop the firing of Delta Halo, but Guilty Spark informs them that since the rings in the Halo Array were unexpectedly shut off, failsafe protocols have begun and that all remaining rings can be activated remotely from a place called the Ark.

 The 2014 anniversary remake of Halo 2 also features unlockable information terminals which play motion comics when activated.
 Some of the comics follow Guilty Spark's conversations with Sesa 'Refumee, which are additional content absent from the original release of Halo 2.

 Halo 3

-Guilty Spark appears once more in 2007's Halo 3 saving the Master Chief from a Flood form.
+Guilty Spark returns in 2007's Halo 3, first appearing by saving the Master Chief from a Flood form.
 He claims that all of his pre-programming has been rendered useless now that his installation is destroyed, and promises to help the Master Chief in any way as the Chief is still a Reclaimer – according to Spark, humanity is, in fact, descended from the Forerunner.
 Guilty Spark repairs the message Cortana left on a Flood-controlled ship, and tags along with the humans and Elites who head through a slipspace portal which leads to the Ark.
 Here, Guilty Spark leads the Master Chief and allies through the installation.
 After the Prophet of Truth is killed, Guilty Spark reveals that construction of a new Halo is underway to replace the one that the Master Chief destroyed.
 When Sergeant Avery Johnson attempts to fire the ring prematurely, Guilty Spark fatally wounds Johnson with an energy beam shot from his eye to stop him from destroying both the Installation and the Ark.
 Guilty Spark claims ownership of the fledgling installation and is determined to protect it and the Ark from the premature firing, forcing the Master Chief to destroy Guilty Spark to activate the installation and stop the Flood once and for all.